Nicola17/ArduinoTinkerLibrary/README.md

 Please follow [this guide] [5] to install external dependencies in your Arduino IDE

-When you clone the library on you're PC you can also find [./resources/AdditionalDependencies.zip][6] which contains all the required libraries.
+When you clone the library on your PC you will find in [./resources/AdditionalDependencies.zip][6] all the required libraries.

 [1]: http://arduino.cc/en/Tutorial/LiquidCrystal "LiquidCrystal"